Cooking Gorgeous

 • Divide the filling into four equal portions.
 Roll out one dough ball to the size of a small plate.
 Keep the remaining dough balls covered while you work.

-• Place one portion of the filling in the centre of the rolled-out dough.
+• Place one portion of the filling in the center of the rolled-out dough.
 Pull the edges up and over the filling, then seal them well to make a ball again.
+Check there are no gaps or thin patches, because that is where the filling escapes.

 • Heat a large heavy-based non-stick pan, skillet, or tawa over medium-high heat.
 The pan needs to be very hot before you add the naan.
 This helps the bread puff slightly and gives it golden brown spots.